ETF vs Index Fund: What Is the Difference?

 Index funds tend to have a fixed minimum investment amount which is typically upward of $2,000.
 Although, an increasing number of index fund managers are beginning to offer funds with no minimums.
 ETFs have no minimum investment requirement, you can buy an ETF for the cost of one share which varies depending on the ETF in question.

-Trade Risk-Free With an Admirals Demo Account
+Trade Risk-Free With an Admiral Markets Demo Account

-Traders who choose Admirals can trade risk-free using a demo trading account!
+Traders who choose Admiral Markets can trade risk-free using a demo trading account!
 A demo account is the perfect place for a beginner trader to get started or for an experienced trader to perfect a new strategy without risking their own capital.
 Click the banner below to open your free account today!

 Trade with a risk-free demo account